How To Dehydrate Bell Peppers in a Food Dehydrator

 How to Use A Food Dehydrator Easiest Way?

 It’s important to preheat the dehydrator before you start drying your food.
+Note that the drying process for peppers and other fruits can be affected by the humidity level—high humidity may require longer drying times or the use of a dehydrator to properly dry your items and prevent spoilage.
 This helps it reach an optimal temperature and ensures that all of your items will be dry at about the same time, rather than some taking much longer than others.
 For best results, choose foods with similar cooking requirements and cut them into similarly-sized pieces so they’ll cook evenly in a short amount of time!

 Health Benefits of Bell Peppers